thomazyazima/thomazyazima.github.io/week-1/6-tracking-changes/README.md

 ## Release 1: Good Commit Messages

 Because commits are 'save points', it is important to start getting in the habit of writing good commit messages so you know what each commit includes.
-Here is one person's style guide for commits [Tim Pope's style guide](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
-Note that there is a bunch of advanced git talk here, just focus on the first part of the post.
+Here is [Tim Pope's style guide](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for commits.
+There's a bunch of advanced git talk here, so just focus on the first part of the post.

-You can type your commit your messages in your terminal with `git commit -m "message goes here between the quotes"` or you can use the verbose commit message to give yourself some room `git commit -v` will open your default editor according to git (learn how to change it [here](https://help.github.com/articles/associating-text-editors-with-git) follow instructions for sublime).
+You can type your commit messages in your terminal with `git commit -m "message goes here between the quotes"` or you can use the verbose commit message to give yourself some room `git commit -v` will open your default editor according to git (learn how to change it [here](https://help.github.com/articles/associating-text-editors-with-git) follow instructions for sublime).
 After you write your message, save and close the file.
 Your commit will be recorded.

 You can check the commit history of a repository in the command line by typing `git log` and scroll using the up and down arrows.
 Exit using `q`.
 How would you score our git commit messages?
 Would you know where to look in each message to find what files were changed?

 ## Release 2: Tracking Changes

-Whenever you change the state of a file, say from blank to with some letters on it, adding or deleting a file, it is tracked.
+Whenever you change the state of a file, it is tracked.
 You can check the status of all the files in the local repo by typing `git status` .
 If you have modified any files you will see some categories: Changes not staged for commit:, Changes to be committed:, and if you have created a new file, Untracked files:.
 No changes would return the message:

 `On branch master
 nothing to commit, working directory clean`